hazebam/cv/index.md

    - Developed time management skills balancing work and studies.
    - Responsible for safety of special educational needs children within the pool.
    - facillitate teaching and physiotherapy.

 `July 2024`
 - __Placement with local buisiness as a sustainability consultant:__
 - _Responsibilities:_
-   - Booking meetings with staff and management when I deem necessary.
-   - Prioritising areas to focus on based on feasibility of changes.
+   - Meetings with stakeholders.
+   - Identifying unsustainable practices and creating a plan of action.
+   - Presenting findings and sustainability plan to stakeholders
-   - Working independantly between meetings.
+   - Working as part of a team.
    - Working to deadlines to ensure goals were met.
-   - Discussing findings and presenting final results in a clear and actionable manner.

 ## Scholarships

-- Planet Labs private sector sattelite data access grant: __£23,160 (equivalent)__
 - Sheffield Postgraduate Scholarship: __£10,000__
 - Marion Wiles Fieldwork scholarship: __£2,700__
+- Planet Labs sattelite data access grant: __£23,160 (equivalent)__

 ## Referees